shayebuhui/deep-generative-model-project/README.md

 ## Deep-generative-model-project
 Final project of deep-generative-model in Spring 2020

 This is the code using tensorflow for reproducing part experimental results in paper [A Closer Look at the Optimization Landscapes of Generative Adversarial Networks](https://arxiv.org/abs/1906.04848) and some other similar results.
-Two datasets: Mixture of Gaussian and MNIST are available.
-Four objective loss: NSGAN, LSGAN, WGAN, WGAN-GP are available.

 We run this script under [TensorFlow](https://www.tensorflow.org) 2.0 and the [TensorLayer](https://github.com/tensorlayer/tensorlayer) 2.0+.

 For any questions regarding the code please contact lindachao@pku.edu.cn.

 ### Prepare Data
+Two datasets: Mixture of Gaussian and MNIST are available.
 - 1. Generate Mixture of Gaussian (MoG) dataset:

 ```python